Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-Continuous and discrete flavour symmetries play an important role in restricting lepton masses and mixings, and in this way they strongly effect leptogenesis.
-This has been extensively discussed in the literature and comprehensive overviews are given in \cite{Altarelli:2010gt,Mohapatra:2006gs}.
+Continuous and discrete flavor symmetries play an important role in restricting lepton masses and mixings, and in this way they strongly effect leptogenesis.
+This has been extensively discussed in the literature; comprehensive overviews were given by \citet{Mohapatra:2006gs} and \citet{Altarelli:2010gt}.